Glossary

 Glasgow Financial Alliance for Net Zero (GFANZ): The world’s largest coalition of financial institutions committed to transitioning the global economy to net-zero, launched in April 2021.
 GFANZ lists 2 key purposes: to expand the number of Net Zero-committed financial institutions and to establish a forum for addressing sector-wide challenges, helping to ensure high levels of ambition are met with credible action.

-Global warming: The overarching term given to the rise in global temperatures as a result of the greenhouse effect caused by the increase in levels of greenhouse gases.
+Global warming: The overarching term given to the rise in global temperatures that is caused by the increase in levels of greenhouse gases in the atmosphere.

 Greenhouse gases (GHG): A gas that contributes to the greenhouse effect by absorbing infrared radiation.
 There are seven gases covered by the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard – carbon dioxide (CO₂), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
 Each gas contributes a different amount to global warming known as its global warming potential (GWP).